 - Limit lunch orders to once every two weeks.
 Save lunch orders for those days you really have NOTHING in the house.
 Keep in mind that often schools will have functions such as sports day, swimming carnival, casual clothes day and so on.
 Usually at these functions the kids have access to sausage sizzles and lollies so this might be your “lunch order” day.

-- Pre-package food in re-usable zip lock bags or reusable food pouches like the ones from My Lil Pouch.
-At the start of the week divide a bunch of homemade or healthy purchased snacks into several small zip lock bags so that you can grab these quickly and not have to wrap up items each day.
+- Pre-package food in re-usable zip lock bags or reusable food pouches.
+At the start of the week, divide a bunch of homemade or healthy purchased snacks into several small zip lock bags so that you can grab these quickly and not have to wrap up items each day.

 - Say bye to fancy fruit.
 I’m sorry, but after maybe one term in Reception, the kids just do not care if their fruit has a fancy face on it, has been cut into a slinky, is sliced into love hearts or is the shape of their favourite transformer.
 They MIGHT glance at it before they eat, but chances are they won’t even notice your efforts before shovelling it into their gobs.